Horizon Europe Research

-Addressing the global impacts of EU agricultural trade through participatory and transdisciplinary collaboration—co-creating pathways that conserve biodiversity and promote equity.
+Addressing the global impacts of EU agricultural trade through participatory and transdisciplinary collaboration, co-creating pathways that conserve biodiversity and promote equity.

 The Challenge

-As global crises intensify and become increasingly interconnected, existing sustainability measures are insufficient to halt the alarming decline in biodiversity.
-Interlinked agrifood systems lie at the heart of this challenge: for example, EU demand for agricultural commodities drives land use changes that cause significant biodiversity losses in tropical biodiversity hotspots.
+Interlinked agrifood systems lie at the heart of this challenge: EU demand for agricultural commodities drives land use changes that cause significant biodiversity losses in tropical biodiversity hotspots.

 Our Approach